What Is A Child Protective Order In Utah?

 There is alienation, emotional abuse, and many other types of abuses that are not covered in the definition of abuse under the statute in our state.
 So the court will often deny a temporary protective order under those circumstances.
 If a child protective order is denied at the ex parte or temporary level, upon request of the petitioner, a hearing can be granted on that denial within twenty days after the denial.

 The hearing will occur within twenty days of the denial upon request of the petitioner.
 I rarely have seen that happen, usually it is denied, because it fails to meet the definition of abuse.
 That is the most common scenario, and once the petitioner realize the problem, they will usually seek other avenues for relief.

 For more information on Child Protective Order In Utah, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.